drghirlanda/alex/Docs/Manual.md

 to use letter and number keys, you simply can write the letter or number as a Response.

 There are two special response codes.
-One is "space," indicating a space bar press.
+One is `space`, indicating a space bar press.
 We made this special because the space would be hard to see when editing the CSV file.

-The other special response code is obtained by prefixing the response with a "*" (asterisk).
+The other special response code is obtained by prefixing the response with a `*` (asterisk).
 This means that the US will be displayed *only* at the end of the trial (with the appropriate Reward probability) *regardless* of what the subject does during the trial, as in classical conditioning or causal rating studies.
 Thus an entry like: